Alex de Angelis: 250cc World Championship

-He moved to the 250cc category in 2004, when he scored two podiums and was fifth overall.
+De Angelis moved to the 250cc category in 2004, when he scored two podiums and was fifth overall.
 Next year he had four podiums and was seventh overall.
 2006 turned out to be real breakthrough, as he finished third in the championship.
 He took his first victory at the season finale in Valencia, after 9 second and 14 third places and 8 pole-positions beforehand.
-In 2007 he finished 3rd overall with 235 points and eight podiums, including four successive second places midseason.
+In 2007, he finished 3rd overall with 235 points and eight podiums, including four successive second places midseason.
 He finished on the podium at the Sachsenring every year between 2002 and 2007.

 MotoGP World Championship

-For 2008 he moved to the MotoGP class, riding for Gresini Honda.
-At Mugello he was fastest in the warmup, and impressed on race day to finish 4th.
+For 2008, de Angelis moved to the MotoGP class, riding for Gresini Honda.
+At Mugello, he was fastest in the warmup, and impressed on race day to finish 4th.
 He also came fourth at the Sachsenring, and consistently scored minor points for the rest of the season.
 He stayed at Gresini for 2009 after an impressive rookie year.
 However, he left the team for 2010 as he and his teammate Toni Elías were replaced with Marco Melandri and Marco Simoncelli.
 Instead, he signed a deal to partner Niccolò Canepa at Team Scot in the first season of the new Moto2 class.